adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 for our tree bagging, and excluded all the interaction variables because we didn't need them explicitly in tree regressions.
 The minimum size of terminal nodes is 5 which is default setting.
-We set the number of trees to be 300 times and run the regression.
+We set the number of trees to be 300 times and ran the regression.
 It took more than 7 minutes to compute the whole procedure, however, the RMSE for our bagging model was 6.47 which was much lower than those of our previous models.